allenz1120/Smart-and-Connected-Sysetems-Skills/skills/cluster-1/07/code/README.md

 automate the process and not hard code it.
 I then used a counter to act as a place holder for what number from 0-15 I am on and it increments on each cycle of the while(1) loop.
+The main code is in the main folder as blink.c